bat020/CV/README.md

 ## Anindya Bhattacharyya

 I'm a writer and coder based in London.
 I've spent most of the past 20 years working as a journalist, editor and campaigner – but I'm now shifting into software development.
 I have a good head for abstract problem solving and strong communications skills.
 I learn fast, and enjoy learning fast.
-I'm looking for a junior developer role where I can work in a team and deploy all these abilities to do something useful.
+I'm looking for a junior developer role where I can deploy all these abilities to do something useful.

 ## Skills